ShivankK26/Router-Academy-Courses/docs/building-on-nitro/Building AI Asset Transfer dApp.md

 sidebar_position: 8
 ---

-# Building AI Asset Transfer dApp
+# Module 8: Building AI Asset Transfer dApp

 In this Tutorial, we'll be Building an AI dApp which can execute cross-chain Transactions based on Prompts.
 To view the CodeBase, Click on the Link at the Bottom.